nikomatsakis/broad-25/index.md

 ---

-# Lowering the barrier to entry
+# 🤸🏾 Accessible and supportive

 "Systems programming...not just for wizards anymore"